sunnygupta9968/Hospital-management-system/README.md

 5. See how many doctors are in the hospital.
 _____________________________________________________________________________
 # User:
-1. Can add many several appointments.
+1. Can book many several appointments.
 2. User can check their health status updated by the doctor.
-3. User can change his Password.